dart-actions/tweet/README.md

 ## Workflow Usage

-Configure your workflow to use `dart-actions/tweet@v1.0.0`, and provide the tweet you want to send as the `status` input.
+Configure your workflow to use `dart-actions/tweet@v1.0.0`, and provide the tweet you want to send as the `text` input.

 Provide the authentication keys and tokens for your Twitter app as the `consumer-key`, `consumer-secret`, `access-token`, and